TIGER-AI-Lab/StructLM/README.md

 ```

 #### For StructLM-7B-Mistral
-You can download these models seperately with
+You can download the model with
 ```
 huggingface-cli download --repo-type=model --local-dir=models/ckpts/StructLM-7B-Mistral TIGER-Lab/StructLM-7B-Mistral
 ```